zoard-ehmann/odin-rock-paper-scissors/algorithm/algorithm.md

 ### Pseudocode

-- Initialize score tracking (wins / all)
+- Initialize score tracking with 5 rounds
-- Start game loop
+- (Re)start game
   - Prompt for a user input, validate it, and store it in a variable
   - Generate a random choice for the computer and store it in a variable
   - Check the user input against the computer chosen value
   - Determine the result from player perspective: win, lose or tie
     - Inform the user about the result
     - Update the score tracker
 - Prompt the player for replay